Take advantage of fresh winter produce by making this Fennel and Orange Salad. It’s bright and citrusy in flavor, and is so easy to make!

 - Remove the peel and pith from the orange.
 Cut the orange into sections or into rounds.

-- Layer the salad as follows: lettuce, fennel slices, orange, lettuce.
+- Layer the salad as follows: lettuce, sliced, orange, salad greens.
 Repeat these layers until all of these three ingredients have been used.
 Top with pomegranate arils.

-- To prepare the dressing, whisk the vinegar, juice, oil, salt, pepper, and sugar together.
+- To prepare the orange dressing, whisk the vinegar, juice, oil, salt, pepper, and sugar together.

 The above is simply a quick summary of this recipe.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.

 Tips for Making this Fennel and Orange Salad

 Cutting the sweet orange segments is a great way to practice your knife skills!
 Check out this tutorial on how to supreme an orange to learn how to master this elegant look.

 Can I Make This Salad Ahead of Time?

 If you’re planning a dinner party and need to do some of the prep work in advance, you can easily prep the individual ingredients and the dressing ahead of time.